jar398/listtools/doc/guide.md

 It's usually clear by inspection which file is the taxon file, but spelling details vary.
 This command is intended for use in scripts.

+The taxon file is suitable as input to `clean.py`, see below.

+TBD: This currently operates by examining file names heuristically.
+But it really ought to look in the meta.xml file, which provides the taxon file name explicitly.

 ### clean